danionescu0/docker-flask-mongodb-example/README.md

 ## Purpose

-**A working demo usage of docker, docker-compose, mongodb, python3, docker-compose, mosquitto, swagger to serve as a demo**
+**A working demo usage of docker, docker-compose, mongodb, python3, docker-compose, mosquitto, swagger and locusts**

 **If you consider this demo usefull give it a star so others will find it quicker :)**